 Your air conditioner naturally helps reduce indoor humidity because it’s introducing cooler air while removing warm, humid air.

-Keep humidity under control by getting your air conditioner tuned up, and frequently change the filter.
+Keep humidity under control by getting your air conditioner repaired, tuned up, and frequently change the filter.
 Anything that restricts airflow or causes your air conditioner to stop working is no friend to you.

 2. Actively Use Your Exhaust/Ventilation Fans

 When you’re showering or cooking over a hot stove, use your ventilation fans.

 While you may normally turn them off after you’re done your activities, keep them on a little longer.
 This will be a big help in reducing indoor humidity.

 3. Take Cooler Showers

 Hot showers = humid air.

 We love hot showers as much as the next person, but they are the enemy of home comfort in this scenario.